Self-Healing Integrations

 Why do SOAR integrations break so often?

 SOAR platforms treat integrations as static configurations.
-The security tool landscape is anything but static — vendors push API updates, rotate credentials, and alter schemas continuously.
+The security tool landscape is anything but static, vendors push API updates, rotate credentials, and alter schemas continuously.
 Every change is a potential break.
 SOC teams spend 30–40% of their engineering time maintaining these connections, and the average enterprise takes 48 hours to even detect a broken integration.
 Self-healing integrations change the architecture so the connector adapts when the world changes around it.

 Does any other security automation platform offer self-healing integrations?

 No. Legacy SOAR platforms, AI SOC tools, and workflow builders all require manual intervention when integrations break.
-Some offer error handling and retry logic, which improves on silent failures — but API schema changes and authentication updates still require human diagnosis and repair.
+Some offer error handling and retry logic, which improves on silent failures, but API schema changes and authentication updates still require human diagnosis and repair.
 Morpheus is the only security automation platform that autonomously detects drift and generates corrective code without human involvement.

 How quickly does Morpheus detect and repair a broken integration?

-Morpheus detects integration drift in real time — typically within minutes of a vendor pushing an update.
+Morpheus detects integration drift in real time, typically within minutes of a vendor pushing an update.
 Compared to the industry average of 48 hours to even detect a broken integration manually, the operational difference is significant.

 How does this benefit MSSPs specifically?

 For MSSPs, a single vendor API change can break integrations across dozens of client tenants simultaneously.
-Morpheus applies corrective code across all affected tenants automatically — one fix, every client, zero service degradation.
+Morpheus applies corrective code across all affected tenants automatically, one fix, every client, zero service degradation.
 The integration maintenance burden that scales with every new SOAR client simply doesn’t exist in Morpheus.

 What types of integration failures does Morpheus self-heal?

 Morpheus detects and repairs API endpoint changes, authentication schema updates, OAuth scope modifications, response format alterations, and data structure changes.
 Any drift that would cause a traditional SOAR connector to fail silently is caught and corrected autonomously.
+Beyond the integration layer itself, Morpheus self-heals across four more architectural layers: data-drift mapping when payload schemas shift, cluster and case creation when grouping rules misfire, automated tasks when downstream actions fail, and hardened skills and scripts when deterministic steps break under new conditions.

 Your Engineers Should Be Hunting Threats.
 Not Fixing Connectors.